A Guidebook: How to Live Beyond Survival in Oppressive Systems

 The Digital Landscape

 We live in a world of algorithms designed to capture our attention and shape our thoughts.
-Learning to discern truth from manipulation has become essential survival knowledge.
+Algorithms don't create vulnerabilities from scratch.
+They exploit the inherited stories we already carry.
+They hack the water we're already swimming in.

 Protection Through Connection